leonkosak/hetzner-k3s-ha-cluster-dedicated-workers/prerequirements_and_recommendations/General.md

 9) Clear the content of Upgrade\Current folder and copy compressed file with a newer version of Kube-Hetzner inside.
 10) Clear the content of Upgrade\New folder
 11) Test and commit to source version control system.

+# Clusters

+- For enterprise, production-ready clusters it's important to separate ```Management``` and ```Runtime``` clusters.\
+On management cluster, there is only Rancher and cluster backup solution (e.g. Velero) installed.\
+Runtime cluster is cluster where all applications, services, platforms,... are installed.
+This cluster is monitored and managed by Management cluster.